nasselk/BinaryPack/README.md

-# BitPack
+# BinaryPack

-BitPack is a small, focused TypeScript library for compact binary packing and unpacking with bit-level control.
+BinaryPack is a small, focused TypeScript library for compact binary packing and unpacking with bit-level control.

 It provides two primary classes: `BufferWriter` for writing binary data (including bit-level fields, LEB128 varints and strings) and `BufferReader` for reading the same formats back.
 The implementation is purposely low-level and zero-dependency — useful for game networking, custom serialization formats, or any performance-sensitive encoding work.